Ayyagari99/CodeQuest/README.md

 # CODE QUEST!

 CodeQuest is a web based treasure hunt with HTML, CSS and Javascript.
 The game has five levels.
 Each levels has two parts- an algorithm based question and a riddle.
-The team which solves maximum number of questions in minimum time is the winner.
+The team which solves maximum number of questions in minimum time is the clear winner.
 This game was successfully hosted for about 150 participants.

  # In Action:
 ![Main_page](cd2.png)